grega/blog/content/posts/flight-finder-display/index.md

 title: Flight Finder Display
 description:
 date: 2025-11-19
-tags: ["posts", "hardware", "raspberry pi", "flight", "flight tracking"]
+tags: ["posts", "hardware", "raspberry pi", "flight", "flight tracking", "pimoroni"]
 ---

 My parents-in-law live under the flight path to a major airport, and my father-in-law is a bit of an aviation enthusiast so I wanted to set up a display for him that would show flight information for nearby aircraft.